 Take breaks frequently to avoid fatigue and relieve strain from your muscles.

-If you follow these tips but still experience pain or strain, contact us to schedule an appointment and get your body in tip-top shape for winter!
+If you follow these tips but still experience pain or strain, contact us to schedule an appointment with our Vancouver chiropractors and get your body in tip-top shape for winter!